microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 Interfaces can be implemented by multiple different classes.
 Each class implementation of a given interface's object members is unrelated to any other class's implementation of the same interface.

-Interfaces may optionally inherit from a single other interfaces.
+Interfaces may optionally inherit from a single other interface.
 All of the type members of the base interface are considered part of the derived interface as well.
 Any class implementing an interface that uses inheritance must implement all of the type members specified by both the base and derived interfaces.